Company Values

 What I Do

-If you want, I can format your document without copy-editing it, but I need to format it first.
+If you want, I can format your document without copyediting it, but I need to format it first.

 The difference between light, medium and heavy copy-editing